farm-logo-transparent

 UPDATED ORDER FORM ONLINE NOW

-The order form is now updated and online here - with all our different meat cuts available, along with practical info about delivery/collection dates.
+The March order form is now updated and online.
+You can find the link below to the order form with all our different meat cuts available, along with practical info about delivery/collection dates.

 Our regular customers already know that it's first come, first serve for our delicious meat cuts that are not only full of flavour due to the breeds we use and their grass/herb diets, but also free of nasties such as pesticides and antibiotics.
 You can find all the info on the order form, including more info about the specials of the month.